codeandrobots/codeandrobots/README.md

 Get started with the React Native starter project and customize it as you go or cherry pick the right components for your existing projects.

-The toolkit has been built with modern tools and approaches.

 The React Native project is starting to take shape but is still in Beta.

 The code is **[already available on Github](https://github.com/codeandrobots/codeandrobots-app)** so keep an eye on its development and feel free to fork away :)

 ## For Makers